Commemorative Coin Charms

 Commemorative Coin Charms 별전 (別錢)

-Korea’s earliest commemorative medals were not medals at all, but were amulets or good luck charms.
-Koreans use the term Byeol Jeon 별전 (別錢) meaning “Separate or Special Money”, while collectors outside of Korea, refer to them as “Coin Charms”.
-It is extremely hard to get any specific information on the history, origin or dates of manufacture for individual pieces.1 The vast majority of these amulets were produced between 1850 and 1910; however, there are earlier charms, such as the one pictured at right which purportedly dates from the Three Kingdoms Period of Korean History.
-Hundreds of amulets have no known historical significance, outside of their existence.
+Korea’s earliest commemorative medals were not medals at all but were amulets or good luck charms.
+Koreans use the term Byeol Jeon 별전 (別錢), meaning “separate, odd, or special money,” while collectors outside of Korea refer to them as “coin charms.”
+It is extremely challenging to get any specific information on the history, origin, or dates of manufacture for individual pieces.1 It is generally believed that the vast majority of these amulets were produced between 1776 and 1906.
+However, there are earlier charms, such as the one pictured at right, which purportedly dates from the Three Kingdoms Period of Korean History.
+Hundreds of amulets have no known historical significance outside their existence.

-Millions of coin charms and chatelaines were melted down during the world copper shortage of 1907 and again in the 1940s to augment Japan’s war needs.
+Millions of coin charms and chatelaines were melted down during the world copper shortage of 1907 and again in the 1930s and 40s to augment Japan’s war needs.
 The Korean War saw the destruction of many more pieces.
 Many historically important pieces have been destroyed.
-Korean collectors of coin charms are a very passionate group.
-Unfortunately, North Korea has been reproducing Korean coin charms and this has put a significant damper on the hobby.
+There are approximately 500 different known variants of Korean numismatic charms, and hundreds more if you count size variations.2 Korean collectors of coin charms are a very passionate group.
+Unfortunately, around 1985, the North Koreans began reproducing Korean coin charms, and this has put a significant damper on the hobby.
+All the coin charms pictured on this page were purchased before 1985 and are believed to be authentic.

 Produced in 1863 to commemorate